cloud-native-toolkit/azure-utilities/README.md

 ## Caution!

-Be aware that *Azure Cloud Nuke* is a very destructive tool, be very careful while using it.
+Be aware that *DeleteResourceGroup.sh* is a very destructive tool, be very careful while using it.
 Otherwise you might delete production data. **Do NOT run this application on an Azure Cloud account where you cannot afford to lose all resources.**

 ## Install CLI